RogueRope/docs/content/docs/main/intro.md

 ### Intro

 This is the third iteration of the camp, so far it has only gotten bigger and better.
-The main course from our buffet is rope, with a side of anarchy/self-organisation and a dash of Mac Guyver.
+The main course from our buffet is rope, with a side of self-organisation and a dash of Mac Guyver.

 The setup is volunteer driven, so **everyone needs to participate.**